 What does Terra do?

-The project has proved popular in the Asian markets for e-commerce and has a large userbase in South Korea, where its headquarters are.
+The project has proved popular in the Asian markets for e-commerce and has a large userbase in South Korea.
 For example, taxi users in Mongolia can pay some drivers in the stablecoin Terra MNT pegged to the Mongolian tugrik.
-Tokens minted on the platform are known as Terra currencies and exist alongside the network's native token for governance and utility LUNA.
+Tokens minted on the platform are known as Terra currencies and exist alongside the network's native LUNA token for governance and utility.
 Terra and LUNA have a complementary relationship.

 What are Terra stablecoins?

-Terra's stablecoins, however, use algorithmic methods to control their supply.
+Terra's stablecoins, however, use algorithmic methods to control their supply and maintain the peg.
 Each stablecoin is, in effect, backed up and exchangeable for the governance and utility token LUNA.
-Terra acts as a counterparty for anyone looking to swap their stablecoin for LUNA and vice versa, which affects the two tokens' supplies.
+Terra acts as a counterparty for anyone looking to swap their stablecoins for LUNA and vice versa, which affects the two tokens' supplies.